-(1) Upon its own initiative, or upon the recommendation of City staff or the Planning Commission, the City Commission may establish a public hearing date to consider a proposed amendment, suspension or revocation of an approved Special Use.
-Newspaper, posted and mailed notice of the City Commission's public hearing shall be provided in accordance with Section 20-1301(q).

-- (2) At the public hearing, the City Commission shall accept and consider all relevant information and evidence concerning the Special Use. - (3) After the conclusion of the public hearing, the City Commission will consider all relevant evidence and information.
+- (1) Upon its own initiative, or upon the recommendation of City staff or the Planning Commission, the City Commission may establish a public hearing date to consider a proposed amendment, suspension or revocation of an approved Special Use.
+Newspaper, posted and mailed notice of the City Commission's public hearing shall be provided in accordance with Section 20-1301(q). - (2) At the public hearing, the City Commission shall accept and consider all relevant information and evidence concerning the Special Use. - (3) After the conclusion of the public hearing, the City Commission will consider all relevant evidence and information.
 The City Commission may amend, suspend or revoke the Special Use if it finds, based upon a preponderance of the information and evidence, that such action is supportable in fact. - (4) Any motion for the amendment, suspension or revocation of a Special Use shall clearly State the grounds, which may include incorporation of findings presented by City staff.
 Any motion for the amendment of a Special Use shall clearly State the terms and conditions of suspension and at what time further review is appropriate.
-Any motion for the amendment of a Special Use shall clearly State the terms and conditions of the amendment to the Special Use. - (5) The City Commission shall make one or more of the following findings if it seeks to amend, suspend, or revoke the Special Use: - (i) a condition of the Special Use has been violated; - (ii) violation of City Code provisions governing zoning regulations; Building (Chapter 5); Rental Housing Ordinance (Chapter 5); or the environmental Property Maintenance Ceode (Chapter 9); and/or - (iii) violation of any other applicable City Code provisions or any State or Federal law or regulation by the Landowner or Agents thereof, provided that such violations relate to the conduct or activity authorized by the Special Use or the qualifications of the Landowner or Agents thereof to engage in such conduct or activity. - (6) As a complete alternative to the amendment procedures and requirements of this subsection and with the written consent of the Landowner, the Planning Director may approve minor changes to an approved Special Use plan.
+Any motion for the amendment of a Special Use shall clearly State the terms and conditions of the amendment to the Special Use. - (5) The City Commission shall make one or more of the following findings if it seeks to amend, suspend, or revoke the Special Use: - (i) a condition of the Special Use has been violated; - (ii) there has been a violation of City Code provisions governing zoning regulations the Land Development Code (Chapter 20); the Building and Construction Code (Chapter 5); Housing the Residential Rental Property Code (Chapter 5 6, Article 13); or the environmental code Property Maintenance Code (Chapter 9, Article 6); and/or - (iii) violation of any other applicable City Code provisions or any State or Federal law or regulation by the Landowner or Agents thereof, provided that such violations relate to the conduct or activity authorized by the Special Use or the qualifications of the Landowner or Agents thereof to engage in such conduct or activity.

+- (6) As a complete alternative to the amendment procedures and requirements of this subsection and with the written consent of the Landowner, the Planning Director may approve minor changes to an approved Special Use plan.
 Minor changes are those that (1) will not alter the basic relationship of the proposed development to surrounding properties; (2) will not violate any of the standards and requirements of this Development Code; and (3) will not circumvent any conditions placed on the original approval.
-The following are changes that will always be considered minor changes: - (i) replacement of a detached Dwelling destroyed by more than 60% when Setbacks and parking requirements are met; - (ii) a reduction in the area of any Building; - (iii) an increase in the Floor Area of a Building by no more than 5 percent (5%) or 500 square feet, whichever is less; - (iv) replacement of plantings approved as part of the landscape plan by similar types of Landscaping on a one-to-one or greater basis; - rearrangement of parking layout that does not affect the number of required Parking Spaces or alter Access locations or design; and

-(vi) changes required by the City to address public safety concerns.
+The following are changes that will always be considered minor changes: - (i) replacement of a detached Dwelling destroyed by more than 60% when Setbacks and parking requirements are met; - (ii) a reduction in the area of any Building; - (iii) an increase in the Floor Area of a Building by no more than 5 percent (5%) or 500 square feet, whichever is less; - (iv) replacement of plantings approved as part of the landscape plan by similar types of Landscaping on a one-to-one or greater basis; - (v) rearrangement of parking layout that does not affect the number of required Parking Spaces or alter Access locations or design; and - (vi) changes required by the City to address public safety concerns.